 50 days after the solemnity of Yom Kippur, on the 29th of Cheshvan, Ethiopian Jews celebrate the festival of Sigd [“Prostration”.]
-Since 2008 it has been a national holiday in Israel as well.
-This year (2017) it coincided with Shabbat on 17 November.
+This year (2018) it will be celebrated beginning at sundown on November 6, ending at sundown on December 7.

 The text to which the holiday is based in two passages in the book of Nehemiah, which recounts the events of the return to Jerusalem from exile in Babylon:

 On the first day of the seventh month, Ezra the priest brought the Teaching before the congregation, men and women and all who could listen with understanding.

 He read from it, facing the square before the Water Gate, from the first light until midday, to the men and the women and those who could understand; the ears of all the people were given to the scroll of the Teaching.

 Ezra the scribe stood upon a wooden tower made for the purpose, and beside him stood Mattithiah, Shema, Anaiah, Uriah, Hilkiah, and Maaseiah at his right, and at his left Pedaiah, Mishael, Malchijah, Hashum, Hashbaddanah, Zechariah, Meshullam.

 Ezra opened the scroll in the sight of all the people, for he was above all the people; as he opened it, all the people stood up.

 Ezra blessed the LORD, the great God, and all the people answered, “Amen, Amen,” with hands upraised.
 Then they bowed their heads and prostrated themselves before the LORD with their faces to the ground. – Nehemiah 8:2-6

 and then, in the next month, and the next chapter of the book: